 - a.
 Internet access is acceptable/required.
 However, communication with anyone outside of your team members and the DPR team is strictly prohibited and will result in disqualification from the competition. - b.
-During the competition, please reference the subject of your email correspondence in the subject line in an effort to maintain clarity.
+During the competition, please reference the subject of your email correspondence in the subject line to maintain clarity.
 With the exception of the scheduled meeting times, information from your team to the problem sponsor's team should be transmitted via email. - c.
-All documents will be relayed to your team electronically. - d.
-PRIOR TO THE COMPETITION: Your team will be responsible with creating a team email (for example: asc.2024.csulb@gmail.com).
-When you have created your email, email Brittney Lerdahl at asc.execteam.dpr@gmail.com to receive additional pre-problem documents.
+All documents will be relayed to your team electronically. - PRIOR TO THE COMPETITION: Your team will be responsible with creating a team email (for example: asc.2025.csulb@gmail.com).
+When you have created your email, email Matt O'Malley at asc.execteam.dpr@gmail.com to receive additional pre-problem documents.
 Please include each team members resume.
 It is recommended that you familiarize yourselves with the email system in advance of the competition.
-Pre-problem information is due January 12th
+Pre-problem information is due January 17, 2025.